Chick-fil-A makes more in annual sales per restaurant being open six days a week than McDonald’s does in seven.

 Chick-fil-A’s growth is exemplified by the fact that it is building a fourth distribution centre in Tennessee to act as a supply hub for the U.S. Southeast.

-That should benefit Lancaster’s revenue and earnings..
+That should benefit Lancaster.

-The company pays a dividend yield of 1.7 per cent.
+Lancaster pays a dividend yield of 1.7 per cent.

 Lancaster’s trailing twelve month price-to-earnings ratio of 55 could be construed as expensive so investors may want to wait for a better entry point.